goldbergyoni/nodebestpractices/README.dutch.md

 In addition, referring to an image tag means that the base image is subject to change, as image tags cannot be relied upon for a deterministic install.
 Instead, if a deterministic install is expected, a SHA256 digest can be used to reference an exact image.

-**Otherwise:** A new version of a base image could be deployed into production with breaking changes, causing unintended application behaviour.
+**Anders:** A new version of a base image could be deployed into production with breaking changes, causing unintended application behaviour.

 🔗 [**Read More: Understand image tags and use the "latest" tag with caution**](/sections/docker/image-tags.md)